ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-Syntactically, a JSONPath query consists of a root identifier (`$`), which stands for a nodelist that contains the root node of the argument, followed by a possibly empty sequence of *segments*.
+Syntactically, a JSONPath query consists of a root identifier (`$`), which stands for a nodelist that contains the root node of the argument, followed by a possibly empty sequence of segments.

 ~~~~ abnf
 json-path = root-identifier segments